 - Danube Bend Tour – an excursion into Hungary’s history along the Blue Danube, with a visit to Esztergom (Center of the Catholic Church) and Szentendre called: Artist’s Village (10h).
 Price 32.000* HUF (98$).

 „Danube bend tour” is a Budapest one-day outside city trip around the Danube River.
 This tour was organized by the Eurama travel agency.
 I booked it several weeks in advance.
 I also received all confirmations and vouchers a few days after.
 The trip plan included a visit to three historical places:

 - Esztergom, where the largest and the most important Christian Church in Hungary is located

 - Visegrad – ruins of the royal palace and citadel, and a panorama of the Danube valley from the nearby hills

-- Szentendre (St. Andrews) – colloquially called “Artistic Mecca” – considered as the most beautiful small town in Hungary and one of the most beautiful in Central Europe.
+- Szentendre (St. Andrews) – colloquially called “Artistic Mecca” – is considered the most beautiful small town in Hungary and one of the most beautiful in Central Europe.

 The trip was about 9.5 hours long.
 We left Budapest on a tour bus and returned by a cruise ship.
-Price of the trip included lunch and entrance tickets to the Basilica in Szentendre.
+The price of the trip included lunch and entrance tickets to the Basilica in Szentendre.